-The last year has seen my interest in development for the wane considerably.
+The last year has seen my interest in development for the gadget form factor wane considerably.
 Mostly this is because the abilities of the current platforms have pretty much plateaued.
 Don't get me wrong, I totally love my Smartphone and I've written my share of applications for both PocketPC and Palm.
 I guess you could say "Been there, done that".
 With the latest release of the compact framework there are certainly new abilities on the device, but not the order of magnitude increase that will really allow for new applications.
 Closer integration with Exchange server data might change that.

 The upcoming releases of Windows Mobile (Magneto and Photon) might just change that.
 Firstly, getting on the same page with the fundamentals is imperative.
 Secondly, providing solid value-adds for media, .NET, hand-writing and connectivity go along way towards enabling software creators like myself to envision pragmatic new solutions.